CopernicaMarketingSoftware/Documentation/MS/en/frontend/campaigncanvas-in-a-selection.md

-In this box you can check if the target that started the followup is in a specific selection you select below.
+In this box you can check if the profile that started the followup is in a specific selection.
+You can select this selection below.